jgp-13/SpaceX_project/README.md

 ### Prerequisites

 - Python 3.11
 - Jupyter Lab or Jupyter Notebook
 - Required libraries:
   * pandas
   * numpy
   * requests
   * datetime
   * os
   * sys

-  * scikit-learn
+  scikit-learn
-  * matplotlib
+  matplotlib
-  * seaborn
+  seaborn
-  * plotly
+  plotly
-  * xgboost (for machine learning)
+  xgboost (for machine learning)

 ## Acknowledgements

 - **Forest Katsch** at zlsadesign.com for the diagrams and infographics.
 - **SpaceX** for providing publicly available data on rocket launches.
-- **Joseph Santarcangelo, PhD**, for creating the original IBM notebook on which this project is based.
+- The original notebooks on which this project is based were developed by **IBM Skills Network**.
 - This project is based on an **IBM-provided dataset and notebook structure**.
 The analysis, modifications, and additional insights presented here are my own.
-The original notebook includes a copyright notice from IBM (**Copyright © 2021 IBM Corporation.
+The original notebooks includes a copyright notice from IBM (**Copyright © 2021 IBM Corporation.
 All rights reserved.**).

 ## License